NathanKolbow/DiscordBots/README.md

 ![Role Bot](https://i.imgur.com/becQGTN.png)

 # Organization
 Each of the bots is given its own folder, a single master `.py` file to contain the entirety of its code, and its own `bot.secret` file containing the bot's secret token.
 It would not be difficult to create one general purpose bot that amalgamates the functionality of each individual bot, but I prefer this method of organization (I also like having a lot of different bots in my Discord test server.)
+This organizational format also makes life much easier for anyone looking to learn from any single bot's source code.

+# Credit
+As per the `LICENSE` all of the code in this repo is free to use for any purpose without promise of any warranty or liability from myself.
+I only ask that if you do adapt the source code from any of these bots that you credit me wherever you feel appropriate.